Azure/Cloud-Native/website/blog/2022-09-02/index.md

  * `Triggers` define how a function is invoked and what associated data it will provide. _A function must have exactly one trigger_.
  * `Bindings` _declaratively_ define how a resource is connected to the function.
 The resource or binding can be of type input, output, or both. _Bindings are optional.
 A Function can have multiple input, output bindings_.

+Azure Functions comes with a number of [supported bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=csharp#supported-bindings&WT.mc_id=javascript-74010-ninarasi) that can be used to integrate relevant services to power a specific scenario.
+For instance:
+ * [HTTP Triggers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook?tabs=in-process%2Cfunctionsv2&pivots=programming-language-javascript&WT.mc_id=javascript-74010-ninarasi) - invokes the function in response to an `HTTP request`.
+Use this to implement serverless APIs for your application.
+ * [Event Grid Triggers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-grid?tabs=in-process%2Cextensionv3&pivots=programming-language-javascript&WT.mc_id=javascript-74010-ninarasi) invokes the function on receiving events from an Event Grid.
+Use this to process events reactively, and potentially publish responses back to custom Event Grid topics.
+ * [SignalR Service Trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-signalr-service-trigger?tabs=in-process&pivots=programming-language-javascript&WT.mc_id=javascript-74010-ninarasi) invokes the function in response to messages from Azure SignalR, allowing your application to take actions with _real-time contexts_.

 Triggers and bindings help you abstract your function's interfaces to other components it interacts with, eliminating hardcoded integrations.
 They are [configured differently based on the programming language](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=csharp#trigger-and-binding-definitions&WT.mc_id=javascript-74010-ninarasi ) you use.
 For example - JavaScript functions are configured in the [functions.json](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference?tabs=blob#function-code?WT.mc_id=javascript-74010-ninarasi ) file.
 Here's an example of what that looks like.